AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 The diagram below illustrates a sample usage scenario of adding a transaction:
 ![addTransaction.png](diagrams/addTransaction.png)

-The following code segment outlines a sample use of `TransactionList`.
+The following code segment outlines a few sample usage of `TransactionList`.

 ```
 import longah.util.MemberList;